cezarykluczynski/qunit-desktop-notifications/README.md

 Running tests
 =============
 Unit tests are run using Node.

-Functional tests are run using local Selenium WebDriver.
+Functional tests are run using local Selenium server or Sauce Labs VM's.

-To run all tests:
+To run all tests using local Selenium server:
 ```sh
 grunt test
 ```